How to Use Gmail Spam Filter and Adjust It

 Conclusion

-Gmail's spam filter is one of the most effective email protection systems available thanks to the combination of machine learning, authentication checks, and user feedback, which allows the system to adapt to new threats while learning your personal preferences.
-However, no automated filter is perfect.
-The techniques covered in this guide give you direct control over how Gmail handles your email.
+Gmail's spam filter is one of the most effective email protection systems available thanks to the combination of machine learning, authentication checks, and user feedback.
+However, no automated system is perfect.

 Try Clean Email for Free